 As spiritual leaders of The Church of Jesus Christ, their teaching, preaching, writing and officiating in the ordinances should conform strictly with the original twelve apostles whom Jesus called.
-The Quorum of Twelve Apostles are responsible for overseeing the spiritual welfare of The Church and the membership, while serving as spiritual counselors to The Church and as consultants on General Church committees.
+The Quorum of Twelve Apostles is responsible for overseeing the spiritual welfare of The Church and the membership while serving as spiritual counselors to The Church and as consultants on General Church committees.

 The General Church president and his counselors (elected by the general priesthood) are members of the Quorum of Twelve Apostles.
 These three, form the General Church Presidency and work in harmony with the entire Quorum of Twelve to carry out their leadership functions for the entire Church.
 Currently and historically, Church policy and practices involve the apostles in all levels of Church government functions.

-In addition, the apostles of The Church are also responsible for the Priesthood - selecting and training elders, doing missionary work while also engaging the Evangelists and their domestic and world-wide missionary outreach.
+In addition, the apostles of The Church are also responsible for the Priesthood - selecting and training elders, doing missionary work while also engaging the Evangelists and their domestic and worldwide missionary outreach.
 They are also called upon to investigate and resolve problems by advising and guiding regions, monitoring and evaluating Church progress toward goals.
-The functions of the Quorum of Twelve are manifold and varied, but the essence of their functions are to serve the Preisthood and membership of The Church.
+The functions of the Quorum of Twelve are manifold and varied, but the essence of their functions is to serve the Priesthood and membership of The Church.

 Message from the Apostles

 Brothers, Sisters & Ministry of The Church of Jesus Christ:

 Throughout the past few years, the Lord has blessed The Church with many experiences and revelations.
 Some experiences have been encouragement.
 Some messages have had instruction and counsel to prepare.
 Other experiences have reminded us of God’s great plan and of fulfillment of the great work of the restoration and the Kingdom of God on earth.